ErikBoesen/crrpt/README.md

 # crrpt
-A tool which can be used to hide an extra executably inside a macOS app bundle which will run invisibly at launch without impeding that application's normal function.
+A tool which can be used to hide an extra executable inside a macOS app bundle which will run invisibly at launch without impeding that application's normal function.

 ## How it works
 Inside the directory `Application.app/Contents/MacOS`, there exists an executable binary that is used by macOS to start the given application. `_og` will be prepended to the name of this file, and the payload provided will be inserted at `(...)_pl`, and a master script will replace the original executable.
 That script will run both the payload and the standard app simultaneously when a user launches the application.